 - Sensitivity to temperature

-Pilates is often found beneficial for Fibromyalgia when combined physiotherapy such as manual therapy.
+Pilates has often been found to be beneficial for people suffering with Fibromyalgia, especially when combined physiotherapy techniques such as manual therapy.
 Research has shown that low impact aerobic exercise can be done without increasing pain, which is often a fear of Fibromyalgia sufferers.
-This means that pain levels may stay the same with Pilates but function and muscle strength can increase, gaining you more control over your movement.
+This means that important muscle strength and function can increase, allowing more control over movement, without increasing pain levels.

 How it works

-Pilates for Fibromyalgia works by establishing a programme of exercises designed to stretch muscles to relieve tension and strengthening stability muscles to increase joint support.
-Pilates can reduce pain by offloading joints such as the spine and pelvis.
+Pilates for Fibromyalgia works by establishing an exercise programme, designed to stretch muscles and relieve tension, while strengthening important stability muscles to offload joints and increase joint support.
+Pilates can reduce pain by offloading important joints such as the spine and pelvis.

-Pilates is especially suitable for Fibromyalgia patients because it involves gentle, slow and controlled exercise, ensuring muscles are exercised in a way in which allows strength to build while persevering energy.
+Pilates is especially suitable for Fibromyalgia patients because it involves gentle, slow and controlled exercise, ensuring muscles are loaded in a way in which builds strength while persevering energy.

-Pilates offers a varied regime involving many different levels of exercises to progress through and use of small equipment such as balls, resistance bands and weights to keep the exercise interesting.
+Pilates offers a varied regime of exercises involving many different levels to progress through.
+Exercises include the use of small equipment such as balls, resistance bands and weights to keep the exercise engaging and interesting.

 Benefits of Pilates for Fibromyalgia